R4pidFire/simon-says-arduino/README.md

 # simon-says-arduino
-Simon Says Game on Arduino
+Simon Says Game on Arduino Uno R4 Wifi that uses built in LED Matrix to display score